 |dfar||=||g f2 / (f2 – A c (g – f)) + h||(D9b)|

-Equations (D9) are not exactly intuitive on how the depth of field depends on its various parameters.
-To get a better understanding, we consider the range
+Equations (D9a) and (D9b) are not exactly intuitive on how the depth of field depends on its various parameters.
+To gain a better insight, we consider the range

 |dof||=||dfar – dnear||(D10)|